ESCOMP/CTSM/doc/source/tech_note/Hydrology/CLM50_Tech_Note_Hydrology.rst

    W_{can}^{n+1} =W_{can}^{n} +q_{intr} \Delta t-\left(q_{drip,\, liq} +q_{drip,\, ice} \right)\Delta t-E_{v}^{w} \Delta t\ge 0.

-where :math:`E_{v}^{w}`  is the flux of water vapor from stem and leaf surfaces (Chapter 5).
+where :math:`E_{v}^{w}`  is the flux of water vapor from stem and leaf surfaces (Chapter :numref:`rst_Momentum, Sensible Heat, and Latent Heat Fluxes`).
 The total rate of liquid and solid precipitation reaching the ground is then

 .. math::